-The group is relatively immature, not only in terms of willingness to take responsibility but also in experience; productivity is decreasing.
+tively immature, not only in terms of willingness to take responsibility but also in experience; productivity is decreasing.
 Initiating structure has helped in the past.
 The leader's best bet in the short run, will be to engage in task behavior, i.e., defining roles, spelling out tasks.

-- C. redefine goals and supervise carefully.
-Rationale - (+2)This action (HT/LR) provides the directive leadership needed to increase group productivity in the short run. - B. incorporate group recommendations, but see that objectives are met.
-Rationale - (+1)This action (HT/HR) is appropriate for working with people of average maturity, but at present this group does not have the ability or experience to make significant recommendations.
-As the group begins to mature. this may become a more appropriate style. - D. allow group involvement in goal setting. but would not push.
-Rationale - (-1) This action (HR/LT) would tend to reinforce the group's present inappropriate behavior and in the future the leader may find members engaging in work restriction or other disruptive behavior to gain attention. - A. allow the group to formulate its own direction.
+C. Redefine goals and supervise carefully.

+Rationale: (+2) This action (HT/ LR) provides the directive leadership needed to increase group productivity in the short run.

+B. Incorporate group recommendations, but see that objectives are met.

+Rationale: (+1) This action (HT/ HR) is appropriate for working with people of average maturity, but at present this group does not have the ability or experience to make significant recommendations.
+As the group begins to mature, this may become a more appropriate style.

-Rationale (-2) This
+D. Allow group involvement in goal setting, but would not push.

+Rationale: (-1) This action (HR/ LT) would tend to reinforce the group's present inappropriate behavior and in the future the leader may find members engaging in work restriction or other disruptive behavior to gain attention.

+A. Allow the group to formulate its own direction.

-"hands-off" action (LT/LR) would increase the probability that this behavior will continue and productivity will further decline.
+Rationale: (-2) This "hands-off" action (LT/LR) would increase the probability that this behavior will continue and productivity will further decline.